 Decorating each flavor of chocolate

-You want to make sure that all your flavors look slightly different, so people will know what they are biting into.
+You want to ensure that all your flavors look slightly different, so people know what they are biting into.
 I also like to include a little note in the box that says what each flavor looks like.
-To make your chocolates look different you can…
+To make your chocolates look different, you can…

-Note -Most sprinkles and colored sugars have confectioners glaze in them (this is made from bugs).
-Look in your natural food store for vegan alternatives or you can order vegan sprinkles on Amazon.
+Note: Most sprinkles and colored sugars contain confectioners’ glaze (this is made from insects).
+Look at your natural food store for vegan alternatives, or order vegan sprinkles on Amazon.

-You can also buy vegan sanding sugar (dye-free too) or you can make your own by dropping 1 drop of food coloring into 1/3 cup of vegan sugar and stirring for a few minutes until it is evenly colored.
+You can also buy vegan sanding sugar (dye-free), or make your own by adding 1 drop of food coloring to 1/3 cup of vegan sugar and stirring for a few minutes until evenly colored.

 Drizzle over the top

 Once your little chocolates have set and you pop them out of the molds, you can drizzle additional chocolate over the top.
-I like to use melted white chocolate for this because it looks pretty, and you can also put in a drop of food coloring and make any color chocolate drizzle that you would like.
+I prefer using melted white chocolate for this because it looks attractive, and you can add a drop of food coloring to create any color drizzle you like.
 (I like the taste of white chocolate with raspberry or jam-filled chocolates).

-Note – If you want vegan white chocolate, the easiest way to do it is to melt vegan white chocolate chips or a vegan white chocolate candy bar in a double boiler then drizzle it over your chocolates.
+Note: If you want vegan white chocolate, the easiest way is to melt vegan white chocolate chips or a vegan white chocolate candy bar in a double boiler, then drizzle it over your chocolates.

 A white candy box filled with chocolates with flowers around it.